 You can turn off FileVault at any time in this preference pane, and if you wish to change your recovery key, you’ll need to turn off FileVault and turn it on again.

 Encrypting Other Disks

-macOS offers a similar feature to encrypt external drives, or any drive that you connect to your Mac.
+macOS offers a similar feature to encrypt any drive that you connect to your Mac.
 For example, if you use a thumb drive to shuttle files between home and work, it’s a good idea to encrypt it in case you lose it.

 Encrypting Empty Disks

 Enter a password, then enter it again.
 It’s a good idea to enter a password hint.
 Click Choose, then click Erase.
-Disk Utility will erase the drive and create a new encrypted drive; any files you write to that drive will be encrypted, and when you mount it on a Mac, you’ll need to enter its password.
+Disk Utility erases the drive and creates a new encrypted volume; any files you write to that drive are encrypted, and when you mount it on a Mac, you need to enter its password.
 You can, however, choose to store the password in your Mac’s keychain, but you probably don’t want to do this on any Mac that doesn’t belong to you, such as one in your office.

 Encrypting Disks Containing Data

 If you have a drive that already contains data, and you don’t want to erase it, you can still encrypt it, but not in Disk Utility.
 Mount the drive, then right-click it in the Finder, and you’ll see an Encrypt option.

 Choose that option, then enter and verify a password, and enter a password hint (it’s required here).
 If you click the key icon, you can have macOS suggest a password.